B-17 Survivors

 Painted as Piccadilly Princess (42-37994, 305BG)

-Currently on display at the Fantasy of Flight in Polk City, Florida.
+On display at the Fantasy of Flight in Polk City, Florida.

 DB-17G